MikeLikesCode/anywhere-fitness/README.md

 ## Project Conditions

+Troubles on the frontend ---

 We were not able to differentiate if client or instructor was logged in so we couldn't create a edit/delete as we would not want it avaliable to the client.
 We also had trouble posting to the endpoint as well as deleting.

+We also did not get a endpoint for a punchpass so we could not implement it into the project as well.